-First and foremost, French Quarter Fest is a local favorite—but it’s certainly catching on for visitors.
-The festival began in 1984 as a small event to welcome locals back to the Quarter after World’s Fair street construction.
-Meant to be a one-time thing, it was immediately embraced by the community.
-The four-day festival attracted 708,000 people in 2017 and 561,000 attendees in 2018—and that lower number was due to Saturday’s weather cancellation that year.
+First and foremost, the French Quarter Festival is a local favorite—but it’s certainly catching on for visitors.
+It began in 1984 as a small event to welcome locals back to the Quarter after World’s Fair street construction.
+Meant to be a one-time thing, the fest was immediately embraced by the community.
+In 2019, the four-day festival attracted an estimated 825,000 attendees.

-Where are the best places to stay during French Quarter Fest?
+Where are the best places to stay during the French Quarter Fest?

 How to plan a trip

-This festival is free and open to the public, but VIP Fest Family tickets can be purchased for $99 per day or $375 for a four-day weekend pass.
-The perks include two elevated stands near the stages, a hospitality lounge, private bars with included beverages, food, chair massages, phone stations, and air-conditioned bathrooms.
+This festival is free and open to the public, but VIP Fest Family tickets can be purchased for $129 per day or $399 for a four-day weekend pass.
+The perks include elevated stands near the stages, a hospitality lounge, private bars with included beverages, food, and phone stations, and air-conditioned bathrooms.

-What are the music acts to look out for in 2019?
+What are the music acts to look for in 2020?

-The Chevron Evening Concert Series will showcase some of the city’s most dynamic and well-known artists like bass-funk legend George Porter, Jr. The Pan-American Life Insurance Group Stage debuts this year on the newly renovated Moonwalk—named after former mayor Moon Landrieu.
+Be sure to catch shows at the Pan-American Life Insurance Group Stage, which debuted last year on the renovated Moonwalk—named after former mayor Moon Landrieu.
 The stage is directly on the Mississippi River—literally built on steps leading down to the water—and there’s a large plaza that’s perfect for dancing.

 What should you eat and drink?